olegromashkan/Proovia_Report/README.md

 This project uses **Next.js** with UnoCSS and a small SQLite database.

 The interface now adapts to mobile screens thanks to responsive layout tweaks in several pages.
+On phones the calendar switches to a scrollable list that keeps the look of calendar cells.

 ## Development